Twice-Exceptional Kids: Who They Are And How To Help Them Thrive

 “Unfortunately, twice-exceptional kids face social risks both from being too intelligent and gifted and also from being disabled,” Lagoy says.
 “I have seen twice-exceptional kids labeled as ‘loser’ or ‘weirdo’ and without many friends.”

-Although twice-exceptional kids can be highly creative, have a sophisticated sense of humor and unique talents, they’re also more likely than their peers to be easily frustrated, opinionated, and argumentative, according to the Colorado Department of Education.
+Although twice-exceptional kids can be highly creative and have a sophisticated sense of humor and unique talents, they’re also more likely than their peers to be easily frustrated, opinionated, and argumentative, according to the Colorado Department of Education.
 It’s a combination of these traits that can make peer interactions difficult.

 How Parents Can Help Twice-Exceptional Kids